 In 2017, LA County seized a 2-block parcel at the corner of Vermont and Manchester in South LA that had been vacant for more than 25 years.

 Recently, the County selected a development team that will build affordable housing, shops, and a school on the parcel.
-KDI is working with the County and development team to engage local stakeholders on the future development, and temporarily activate the site to demonstrate its potential as a community resource and open space
+KDI is now working with the County and development team to engage local stakeholders on the future development, and temporarily activate the site to demonstrate its potential as a community resource and open space.

-KDI and its partners have talked to local residents and other stakeholders over five months through surveys, stakeholder interviews, games, and other participatory activities.
-Many residents said they wanted to see more opportunities in the area for active recreation, healthy food, and entreprenurship.
+KDI and its partners have engaged local residents and other stakeholders through surveys, stakeholder interviews, games, and other participatory activities.
+Many residents said they wanted to see more opportunities in the area for active recreation, healthy food, and entrepreneurship.

 Partnering with the American Health Association, Girls Club of LA, and Community Services Unlimited, KDI organized a healthy food demonstration, a temporary cafe, and arts activities for kids.

 Through activations and street engagements, more than 300 people have participated in reclaiming and reimagining the Vermont Manchester lot.

 Another three activations are planned for 2019, after which KDI will donate all built objects to the County Supervisor’s Office and local organizations for future community uses.